nrwl/nx-workshop/README.md

 In this workshop we'll be building a store for a fictional board game company called "The Board Game Hoard".

-We're going to be using [Nx](https://nx.dev/) and some its plugins to accelerate the development of this app.
+We're going to be using [Nx](https://nx.dev/) and some of its plugins to accelerate the development of this application.

 Some of the things you'll learn: